propertyguru/eslint-config-pg/README.md

     - `npm run lint` or `yarn lint` when PR checking process happen or before you commit.
     - `npm run fix` or `yarn fix` on local machine to make sure everythings is clean.

+6. On your `tsconfig.json` file.
+Please add these config to make absolute paths with `@/*` as prefix.
+This is best solution so far and it's default config on Next.js project as well.
+    ```json
+    {
+      "compilerOptions": {
+        // ...

+        // You can add this way.
+        "baseUrl": "./src",
+        "paths": {
+          "@/*": ["./*"]
+        }

+        // Or this way without baseUrl config.
+        "paths": {
+          "@/*": ["./src/*"]
+        }
+      }
+    }
+    ```

-6. If you found you can't run `npm run lint` with error about peerDependencies.
+7. If you found you can't run `npm run lint` with error about missing peerDependencies.
 Please run `npm info "@propertyguru/eslint-config-pg" peerDependencies` to check requires peerDependencies and add in your project manually.

 ## Note